 – oil for greasing the bowl

-– Drops of water to form and paste
+– drops of water to form a paste

-- Place the milk and dairy-free spread into a small pan and heat gently over low heat until the spread melts.
-Do not allow the milk to boil or get too hot.
-Set the pan to one side, off the heat, once complete and stir in the apple cider vinegar.
+- Place the unsweetened soya milk and dairy-free spread in a small pan and heat gently over a low heat until the spread melts.
+(Make sure the milk doesn’t boil.)
+Then, set the pan to one side, off the heat, and stir in the apple cider vinegar.

-- In a large bowl, add the white and wholemeal flour, yeast, xylitol, salt, and gram flour and mix together with a wooden spoon.
+- In a large bowl, add the white and wholemeal flour, yeast, xylitol sugar alternative, salt, and gram flour.
+Mix together with a wooden spoon.

-- Once the milk mixture is luke-warm, make a well in the centre of the flour mixture and begin to pour the milk slowly into the flour whilst stirring with the wooden spoon.
-Continue until all of the milk has been incorporated into the flour.
+- Make a well in the centre of the flour mixture.
+Once the soya milk is luke-warm, begin slowly pouring the soya milk into the flour, while stirring with the wooden spoon.
+Continue until all of the soya milk has been incorporated into the flour.

 - Dust a clean work surface with flour and turn the mixture on to the surface.
-Knead with clean hands by folding the dough into itself to the centre, turning and continuing to fold into the centre until you form a smooth ball shape, this should take about 5 minutes.
-The dough will be quite sticky, to begin with.
+Knead with clean hands by folding the dough into itself until you form a smooth ball shape.
+This should take about 5 minutes.
+The dough will be quite sticky to begin with.

-- Oil the bowl and then return the dough to the bowl, cover with a clean tea towel and leave to rise for 1 hour in a warm place.
+- Oil the bowl.
+Return the dough to the bowl, cover with a clean tea towel and leave to rise for 1 hour in a warm dry place.

 - After 1 hour, add the grated apple, orange zest, mixed peel, ground spices, raisins, sultanas and choc chips to the dough.
-Knead with clean hands, folding the dough into the centre until the added ingredients are evenly incorporated.
+Knead again with clean hands, folding the dough into itself until the added ingredients are evenly incorporated.

-- Place the dough on to some scales, it should weigh exactly 1200g.
-You will now make 12 equal sized balls of dough by taking 100g of the dough each time and forming a small round bun shape with your clean hands.
-Place each bun into an ovenproof dish, 9 around the perimeter and 3 in the middle, equally spaced.
-They will expand in the oven so do not worry if there is significant space between the buns.
+- Place the dough onto scales, it should weigh exactly 1200g.
+Now make 12 equal sized balls of dough (each weighing 100g) by forming a small round bun shape with your clean hands.
+Place the buns into an ovenproof dish, with 9 buns around the perimeter and 3 buns in the middle, equally spaced.
+They will expand in the oven so don’t worry if there’s significant space between the buns.

 - Place a clean tea towel over the buns and leave to rise for 1 hour.

-- Place the dish in a pre-heated fan oven at 220 degrees C for 30 minutes.
+- Place the dish in a pre-heated fan oven at 220 degrees for 30 minutes.

 After a life-changing medical experience, Joanne Wood decided to have a complete overhaul of her diet.
-She now shares her experiences and vegan recipes as The Balanced Kitchen – through her popular blog and Instagram.
+She now shares her experiences and vegan recipes through The Balanced Kitchen – her popular blog and Instagram.